 She attended French schools and a boarding school in England.
 Unlike some of her siblings that lived in Chile, Micaela chose to live her adult life in Europe.

 She studied history and linguistics at La Sorbonne.
-And worked for an advertising and communications firm in Madrid.
-Then as an editor in France.
+And she worked for an advertising and communications firm in Madrid, Spain.
+Then, as an editor in France.

 Michaela is in the eye of the storm

-The 41-year-old prince had been married for 17 years to the blue-blooded Princess Marie-Therese von Württemberg.
-And the couple had five children.
+The 41-year-old prince was married to the very blue-blooded Princess Marie-Therese von Württemberg.
+They had been together for 17 years and had five children.

-Henri left his wife in spite of fierce opposition from his family and friends.
+Henri left his wife despite fierce opposition from his family and friends.
 When he divorced Marie-Therese, his father disinherited him and cut him out of the line of succession.

 Nevertheless, Henri and Micaela carried on with their romance and married in 1984.

-Six years later Henri’s father soften and reinstated him as his heir.
+Six years later, Henri’s father softened and reinstated him as his heir.
 And he even gave Micaela the honorary title of Princess of Joinville.

 9. Princess Tatiana of Greece and Denmark.
 Venezuelan.

-Tatiana Blatnik’s roots in South America are not as deep as those of the previous royals, for she is a second generation Venezuelan.
+Tatiana Blatnik’s roots in South America are not as deep as those of the previous royals, as she is a second-generation Venezuelan.
 But it would be unfair to leave her out of the list.
 And she has stated that she does feel Venezuelan.

 Two expats meet in Venezuela

 Tatiana’s German mom, Marie Blanche Berlain, was raised in Spain.
-And as an adult Marie Blanche moved to Venezuela.
+As an adult, Marie Blanche moved to Venezuela.

-Likewise, Tatiana’s Slovenian dad, Ladislav Blatnik, immigrated to Venezuela and acquired Venezuelan citizenship.
+Likewise, Tatiana’s Slovenian dad, Ladislav Blatnik, immigrated to Venezuela.
+And he acquired Venezuelan citizenship.